k11n/konstellation/docs/README.md

 home: true
 # heroImage: /hero.png
 heroText: Konstellation
-tagline: An application platform for Kubernetes
+tagline: Open source application platform for Kubernetes
 actionText: Get Started →
 actionLink: /guide/
 features:
 - title: Simple to use
   details: Konstellation gives you a Heroku-like experience on top of Kubernetes.
 A fully featured CLI that allows you to manage every aspect of your app deployment.
 New apps are deployed in minutes with minimal configuration.
 - title: Production ready
   details: Built on years of experience with running production Kubernetes clusters.
-Konstellation provides an integrated stack including load balancing, autoscaling, and release management.
+Konstellation provides an integrated stack including load balancing, autoscaling, service mesh, and release management.
 - title: Optimized for AWS
-  details: Konstellation has been thorougly optimized to work with AWS.
+  details: Konstellation has been optimized to work with AWS.
 It helps you to set up and manage EKS clusters, nodepools, VPCs, and load balancers.
-It integrates it all to provide a secure and robust apps platform.
+It integrates with other AWS services to provide a secure and robust apps platform.
 footer: MIT Licensed | Copyright © 2019-2020 David Zhao
 ---
 ## App to deployment in minutes

-Your time is precious, and it shouldn't be spent on messing with the deployment stack.
+Your time is precious, and it shouldn't be spent on messing the deployment stack.
 While Kubernetes provides the scale and efficient resource utilization, it's *raw*, forcing users to think in resources.
 Konstellation is a layer on top of Kubernetes focused around apps.

 ```text
 % kon cluster create